Using Gradient in Photoshop

 The gradient overlay is a useful tool to add spice to a dreary canvas.
-Like most things in Photoshop, the secret is how to use the tool to get it to do what you want.
+Like most things in Photoshop, the secret to editing your photos is how to use a tool to get it to do what you want.
 Here’s one Gradient Trick to moving a centered Radial.

 Start with a standard radial gradient.
 This one was made using a gradient overlay to a layer using the FX button on the layers panel.
 And they “style” of the gradient is Radial.